 Epicurus did not say the swerve was directly involved in decisions.
 His critics, ancient and modern, have claimed mistakenly that Epicurus did assume "one swerve - one decision" and that "free " actions are uncaused.But following Aristotle, Epicurus thought human agents have the autonomous ability to transcend necessity and chance (both of which destroy responsibility), so that praise and blame are appropriate.
 This is a form of agent-causality.
 It answers the flawed standard argument against free will..

-...some things happen of necessity, others by chance, others through our own agency. ...necessity destroys responsibility and chance is uncertain; whereas our own actions are autonomous, and it is to them that praise and blame naturally attach.Alexander of Aphrodisias (c.150-210), the most famous commentator on Aristotle, writing 500 years after Aristotle's death, defended a view of moral responsibility we would call agent-causal libertarianism today, but with a strong sense of agent-causality.
+The Stoics and later the Christian church censored much of Epicurean thought and destroyed Epicurus' reputation as a "hedonist" and an atheistic believer in "chance."
+They led to the modern impression that Epicurus thought his chance "swerve" was his basis for free will.
+Philosophers today are astonishingly ignorant of Epicurus' actual position on agent autonomy.
+Can we correct this? ...some things happen of necessity, others by chance, others through our own agency. ...necessity destroys responsibility and chance is uncertain; whereas our own actions are autonomous, and it is to them that praise and blame naturally attach.Alexander of Aphrodisias (c.150-210), the most famous commentator on Aristotle, writing 500 years after Aristotle's death, defended a view of moral responsibility we would call libertarianism today, with a strong sense of agent-causality.
 Alexander believed that Aristotle was not a strict determinist like the Stoics, and Alexander himself argued that some events do not have pre-determined causes.
 In particular, man is responsible for self-caused decisions, and can choose to do or not to do something.
 For Alexander, as for Aristotle, a random event "for no reason" provides a fresh start or new beginning (ἀρχή) of a causal chain (ἄλυσις) that can not be traced back indefinitely.
 This effectively puts an end to the Stoic ideas of foreknowledge and pre-determination.
 In particular, he held that man is responsible for self-caused decisions, and can choose to do or not to do something.
 This appears to be not very different from the Stoic Chrysippus' idea that one can assent or dissent to an action.
 Chrysippus said actions are pre-determined (fated) but not necessitated.
 Alexander denied three things - necessity (ἀνάγκη), the foreknowledge of fated events that was part of the Stoic identification of God and Nature, and determinism in the sense of a sequence of causes that was laid down beforehand (προκαταβεβλημένος) or predetermined by antecedents (προηγουμένος).
 Alexander, following Aristotle and Epicurus, saw three main things causing events.
 They are necessity, chance, and agent-causality - what is "up to us"

 Most of the ancient thinkers recognized the obvious difficulty with chance (or an uncaused cause) as a source of human freedom.
 Even Aristotle described chance as a "cause obscure to human reason" (ἀιτιάν ἄδελον ἀνθρωπίνᾠ λογισμῶ).

 Actions caused by chance are simply random and we cannot feel responsible for them.
-But we do feel responsible.
+But we do feel responsible for our actions.
 Despite more than twenty-three centuries of philosophizing, most modern thinkers have not moved significantly beyond this core problem of randomness and free will for libertarians - the confused idea that free actions are caused directly by a random event.

-Caught between the horns of a dilemma, with determinism on one side and randomness on the other, the standard argument against free will continues to render agent-causality and human freedom unintelligible (ἄδελον).The two-stage model of free will clarifies the argument between "event causalists" (e.g., Robert Kane) and "agent causalists" (e.g., E. Jonathan Lowe and Timothy O'Connor).
+Caught between the horns of a dilemma, with determinism on one side and randomness on the other, the standard argument against free will continues to render agent-causality and human freedom unintelligible (ἄδελον).The two-stage model of free will clarifies the argument between libertarians who call themselves "event causalists" (e.g., Robert Kane) and those who are "agent causalists" (e.g., E. Jonathan Lowe and Timothy O'Connor).
 Lowe says the ultimate cause of an action must not be some "event" that merely happened.
 We can agree that physical events do not normally have a purpose.
 The chance events in the first stage that lead to the alternative possibilities for action are not themselves the "cause" of the agent's decision in the second stage.
 It is the immaterial mind of the agent that is the responsible cause.
 Kane famously said that libertarian free will appeared to require "uncaused causes, immaterial minds, noumenal selves, non-event agent causes, prime movers unmoved, or other examples of what P. F. Strawson called the 'panicky metaphysics' of libertarianism in his influential 1962 essay 'Freedom and Resentment'".
 Now that information philosophy has established that some events are indeed "uncaused," that the mind is in fact immaterial, and that Kant's noumenal world is the world of pure information, we can also welcome non-event agent causes.
 Human beings are prime movers in the sense of authors of their lives and co-creators of the new information in the universe!
 We can situate agent-causality in a taxonomy of free-will positions and especially in the context of libertarian positions, all of which admit some indeterminism.
 The author of "non-causality" is Carl Ginet, who was O'Connors' thesis adviser.
 Ginet maintains that no cause is needed for human decisions.
+As Bob Kane says, the agent's decision is the cause of the action.
 Non-causality is a form of agent-causality.
+It denies any pre-determining causes.